Samsung/ONE/docs/runtime/core.md

 - `ir`  stands for Intermediate Representation which contains Neural Network Graph data structures
 - `compiler` converts IR to an executable format
 - `exec` is an execution module which is the result of a compilation
-- `backend` is a backend interface
+- `backend` is an interface for memory management for operands and actual calculation of operations

 ### Module `ir`